akashanandakumar/Calculator-Project/README.md

-  - Calculator Project is one of my practice to improve my skills on front-end web development.
+  - The Calculator Project is one of my practices to improve my skills on front-end web development.
-  - Learned some various css styles, javascript functionalities and much more.
+  - Learned some various css styles and javascript.

   Languages : HTML, CSS, JAVASCRIPT